RopeDraak/ropedraak/src/pages/posts/rope-buying-guide.md

 ###Stores I have personally bought rope from and recommend
 + [Passional](https://www.passionalboutique.com/sexploratorium/bdsm/restraints-rope/) - All their rope is great, but there's more in the store than online.
-+ [Agreeable Agony](https://www.agreeableagony.com/products/bondage-rope-1-4-solid-braid-mfp-soft-30ft-bundle-for-shibari-6mm) - I've only bought their MFP but it was exactly what I wanted.
++ [Agreeable Agony](https://www.agreeableagony.com/products/bondage-rope-1-4-solid-braid-mfp-soft-30ft-bundle-for-shibari-6mm) - Their MFP is affordable with an enormous selection of colors.

 ###Attributes
 + *Braided or Twisted*